wmcadigital/wmn-design-system/src/www/pages/components/table/index.njk.md

 ### How it works

-- You need to create a heading (title) for the table using <code class="wmnds-website-inline-code"> &lt;caption&gt; </code> tags.
+- You need to create a heading (title) for the table using <code class="tfwmds-website-inline-code"> &lt;caption&gt; </code> tags.
 A caption helps users find, navigate and understand tables.
 - Use table headers to tell users what the rows and columns represent.
 Use the scope attribute to help users of assistive technology distinguish between row and column headers.
 - When comparing columns of numbers, align the numbers to the right in table cells.
 - If you are trying to display lots of columns, contact Design Team to discuss how best to achieve this.